 - What kind of time commitment is required?

-The key to recruiting tech volunteers lies in overcoming these obstacles.
-Once you remove some of the mystery around these questions, finding volunteers becomes a lot easier.
-Here’s 5 tips to build your team of church media team volunteers.
+The key to recruiting prospective volunteers lies in overcoming these obstacles.
+Once you remove some of the mystery around these questions, church volunteer recruitment becomes a lot easier.
+Here are 5 volunteer recruitment ideas to build your church media teams.

 1. Create A Pool of Volunteers